Garden Variety New Yorker

 There are less street lights, less cars on the road, particularly at night, and just less people in general.
 Maybe I’m just not going to the right places.

-October 31st, 2008 by Ceetar in AS bagels, bagels, late hours, long island, new jersey, open late, quiet
+October 31st, 2008 by Ceetar in bagels, long island, new jersey

 Excitement in the Little Things